 To provide a link where members can express opinions and have a voice at national and international levels, on growing issues that are of concern to those working on the land.

 The Women’s Farm and Garden Association is a registered charity, founded in 1899 by women concerned about the lack of education and employment opportunities for women working on the land.

 Membership was open to all connected in any way with the land, in farming, gardening and allied industries or those with a keen interest in these matters.
 Many of the founder members were professional women working in education, gardening, farming and small holdings.
 The Association set about establishing training courses and examinations, with an Employment Bureau offering a service for both employers and employees.

-At the outbreak of the First World War a founder member Louisa Wilkins realised that there would be a shortage of labour on the land and the Women’s Land Corps was launched offering work placements to women, both rural and urban.
+At the outbreak of the First World War a founder member Louisa Wilkins realised that there would be a shortage of labour on the land and the Women’s National Land Service Corps was launched offering work placements to women, both rural and urban.
 This movement was so successful that it soon outgrew a small voluntary organisation and was taken up by the Government and the first Women’s Land Army was born.

 Between the wars there were difficult years of recession and the Association worked hard to improve the working conditions and status of women in land work and to open up employment opportunities to qualified trainees.
-The first training scheme in practical skills was sent up during the Second World War giving valuable service to those seeking to work on the land, this led to the development of Government Youth Training Schemes.
+The first training scheme in practical skills was set up during the Second World War giving valuable service to those seeking to work on the land, this led to the development of Government Youth Training Schemes.
 Throughout this time the Association exhibited at many agricultural and horticultural shows, promoting the need for training and giving out information and career guidance.